xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

                 Figure 3: The concept of a mouth state.

-Depending on the state from which a mouth state is entered different actions may have appeared along the path.
+At each of the mouth state entry, there may be different incoming recipe.
 An example is shown in figure 4.
+The operation 'op(i)' for each state is 'x=x+1'.

                                               x=x+1
-                       .---------->-----------. [x=x(0)+1]
+                       .-------------->---------------. [x=x(0)+1]
                       /                                \
-                   ( 0 )                      ( 3 )---> ...
+                   ( 0 ) [x=x(0)]                     ( 3 )---> ...
                       \                                /
-                       '--->( 1 )----->( 2 )--' [x=x(0)+2]
+                       '--->( 1 )----->( 2 )----->----' [x=x(0)+3]
-                       x=x+1      x=x+1
+                       x=x+1      x=x+1       x=x+1

-                 Figure 4: Accumulated Actions meet in mouth state 3.
+                   Figure 4: Recipes meet in mouth state 3.

-At the entry to state 3, there are two accumulated actions on 'x'.
-First, directly from state 0, where 'x=x(0)+1'.
-Second, there is an entry from state 2.
-There, the accumulated action is 'x=x(0)+2'.
-The setting of 'x' depends on the path that is taken.
-In state 3, it cannot be known beforehand, how much on has to add to 'x(0)'.
-In the example, one cannot derive an accumulated action from the entries.
-The incremental actions can now either be implemented at their original positions, or at the entry into the mouth state.
-The later, requires less computational effort, and is therefore preferable.

-                  [x=x(0)+1]
-                 ------------.
-                              \  x(3)=x         [x=x(3)+1]
-                               >--------->( 3 )------------>
+At the entry to state 3, there are two recipes for 'x'.
+First, there is recipe 'R(0)' which is concatenated with 'op(3)'.
+It becomes "x=(0)+1".
+Second, there is recipe 'R(2)' concatenated with 'op(3)' which becomes "x=x(0)+3".
+Both are different, so there is only one way to determine 'x': it must be computed  upon entry into the state.
+A recipe for state 3 which can be a basis for subsequent linear states must rely on the stored value for it.

+               x(3)=x(0)+1
+           ... ------.
+                      \     [x=x(3)]      x=x+1       [x=x(3) + 1]
+                     ( 3 )---------------------->( 4 )------- ...
                       /
-                 ------------'
-                  [x=x(0)+2]
+           ... ------'
+               x(3)=x(0)+3

-         Figure 5: Interference of accumulated actions in mouth states.
+                   Figure 4: Recipes in a mouth state.

-The actual path taken to a mouth state is something that is only determined at run-time.
-Thus, in general the outgoing accumulated action can only be different from 'void' if there is some type of uniformity.
-Let the process of 'action interference' be defined as follows.
+Note, that the register 'x(3)' is not part of the SOV.
+Thus, the newly entered computations 'x(3)=x(0)+1' and 'x(3)=x(0)+3' are not operations 'op(i)' as defined earlier and are not subject to further considerations.
+Now, let the process of 'interference' be defined as follows.

-DEFINITION: Action Interference
+DEFINITION: Interference

-    The process of 'action interference' develops an accumulated action based on multiple accumulated actions at the entries of a mouth state.
-The output accumulated action is either void or specific.
+    The process of 'interference' develops a recipe 'R(i)' for a mouth state.

-    The output can be determined to be void, as soon as two entries are not of 'sufficient uniformity'.

-    A specific output can only be determined if all accumulated actions at all entries share a 'sufficient uniformity'.

-DEFINITION: Sufficient Uniformity for Action Interference

-    A set of accumulated actions { Accu(k), for some k } contains sufficient uniformity if there is a procedure that can translate the set into a single accumulated action Accu(i).
-Further, the AA(i) and PA(i) must be determined.

-I follows, that if entries in a mouth state share sufficient uniformity they can be considered as springs.
-The determined accumulated actions is achieved by interference.
-As springs, they become begin states for the walk along a sequence of linear states, as described in the next section.
+    First, it concatenates the recipe of each incoming state with its operation 'op(i)'.
+The result is the set of entry recipes.
+Second, the set of entry recipes is used as a basis to determine 'R(i)'.
+Along with the recipe new non-SOV operations may be injected into the state machine.
+Those operations store reference values which are required by 'R(i)'.

+Interference cannot happen, if the set of entry recipes is incomplete.
+That is, if for one entry the recipe cannot be determined, then the interference of the mouth state cannot be accomplished.

+Commonalities between recipes are translated into changed constants.
+When differences are detected, they require values to be stored in registers for later reference.
+Once, a mouth state has a determined recipe, it can act as a spring for the walk along linear states.

 -------------------------------------------------------------------------------

 THE WALK ALONG LINEAR STATES

-There is a duality between linear states and mouth states with respect to run-time dependency.
-It is expressed as follows.

-STATEMENT: Run-time dependence.

-    Linear state sequences do never depend on run-time.
-Their behavior is determined by their predecessor state and the operation at entry into the state.

-    Mouth states may depend on run-time.
-The path by which they are entered determines what actions have been applied.

-A recursive walk along sequences of linear states is part of any analysis.
-Linear states can have transitions to more than one state.
+The recipes for states are determined by a walk along linear states.
+While linear states have only one entry, they may have transitions to more than one state.
 So, the walk along linear states is a recursive 'tree-walk'.
 The termination criteria for the walk along linear states is defined as follows.

 DEFINITION: Termination criteria for walk along sequence of linear states.